FrancesCoronel/personal-website-v3/_pages/about.md

 <h2>I like to dabble with things that <del>shouldn’t</del> ought to be dabbled with.</h2>

-Well, at least… that’s my slogan.
+Well, at least... that's my slogan.

-My “life motto”, if you will.
+My "life motto", if you will.

 Might have something to do with human nature in general, though, so interpret it as you will.

 ### Blurb

+- SWE with a focus on UI development at Accenture's Liquid Studio in Redwood City, CA 💼
 - Self-driven MS in CS grad with a panache for design 🎓️ 🔨️
 - Latina who gets a lot of personal satisfaction out of helping my local tech community 😊
 - Mentor, freelancer & speaker 💬️